pontusk95/codility/README.md

-This will be my repository for Codility challenges
+This will be my repository for Codility lessons and challenges